ing-bank/baker/core/baker-test/README.md

     recipeAssert.logIngredients();
 ```

-You can log event names that where use in this recipe instance:
+You can log event names that where used in this recipe instance:

 **java/scala:**
 ```java
     recipeAssert.logEventNames();
 ```

-You log the visual state of the recipe in [dot language](https://graphviz.org/doc/info/lang.html):
+You can log the visual state of the recipe in [dot language](https://graphviz.org/doc/info/lang.html):

 **java/scala:**
 ```java
     recipeAssert.logVisualState();
 ```

-You can log all the information available using the following method:
+You can log all the information available for the recipe instance using the following method:

 **java/scala:**
 ```java
     recipeAssert.logCurrentState();
 ```

+The current state is logged when any of the assert is failed.

 ### Async